Ising model and s-embeddings of planar graphs: Definitions and preliminaries

 which turns out to be closed; see~\cite[Proposition~3.10]{CLR1}.
 If both~$F_\frw^\circ=\overline{\varsigma}F$ and \mbox{$F_\frb^\bullet=\overline{\varsigma}F$} correspond to the same s-holomorphic function~$F$, this allows us to define the primitive

 on~$\Lambda(G)\cup\Dm(G)$.
-According to~\cite[Section~3]{CLR1}, $H_F$ can be also viewed as a piece-wise affine function on faces of the t-embedding~$\cT=\cS$.
-Note however that~$H_F$ is \emph{not} affine on quads~$\cS^\dm(z)$, which are composed of four triangular faces of~$\cT$, each of the four carrying its own constant differential form~$d\cQ$; see Fig.~\ref{fig:Sdef}B.
+According to~\cite[{Remark~3.11}]{CLR1}, $H_F$ can be also viewed as a piecewise affine function on faces of the t-embedding~$\cT=\cS$.
+Note however that~$H_F$ is \emph{not} affine on quads~$\cS^\dm(z)$, which are composed of four triangular faces of~$\cT$, each of the four carrying its own constant differential form~$d\cQ$; see {Fig.~\ref{fig:Sdef}A.}